Categories

 Rodeo Masbateño Festival

-With activities occurring in Masbate City, the capital of the province, and a week-long calendar, the festival has grown popular over the years that it became known as the biggest rodeo festival in the Philippines and Masbate as the home of the Philippine rodeo.
+With activities occurring in Masbate City, the capital of the province, and a week-long calendar, the festival has grown popular over the years that it became known as the biggest rodeo festival in the Philippines and Masbate becoming the home of the Philippine rodeo.

 History of Rodeo Masbateño Festival

-Rodeo Masbateño Festival is a toast to the way of life of the people working in livestock raising in the province.
+Rodeo Masbateño Festival is a toast to the way of life of the people working in cattle raising in the province.
 And it is one of the events alongside those held in Bukidnon and Lanao del Norte that make the Philippines the only country in Southeast Asia that celebrates rodeo culture.

 This yearly fest was conceptualized by a group called MAKUSOG in 1992.
 The fest was organized to bolster the profile of the province as a tourist destination and as a way to revitalize its flagging cattle industry.